virtualabishek/bit-6th-sem/management-information-system/lesson-4.md

 ### What Are Property Rights?

-**Property rights** concern how traditional intellectual property rights will be protected in a digital society in which tracing and accounting for ownership are difficult and ignoring such property rights is so easy[1].
+**Property rights** concern how traditional intellectual property rights will be protected in a digital society in which tracing and accounting for ownership are difficult and ignoring such property rights is so easy.

 ### Intellectual Property

-**Intellectual property** is considered to be intangible property created by individuals or corporations[1].
-Information technology has made it difficult to protect intellectual property because computerized information can be so easily copied or distributed on networks[1].
+**Intellectual property** is considered to be intangible property created by individuals or corporations.
+Information technology has made it difficult to protect intellectual property because computerized information can be so easily copied or distributed on networks.

 ### Types of Intellectual Property Protection

 **Trade Secrets**
-**Trade secrets** are any intellectual work product—a formula, device, pattern, or compilation of data—used for a business purpose that can be classified as belonging to that business, provided it is not based on information in the public domain[1].
+**Trade secrets** are any intellectual work product—a formula, device, pattern, or compilation of data—used for a business purpose that can be classified as belonging to that business, provided it is not based on information in the public domain.

 **Examples:**
 - Coca-Cola formula